Dresden: Post-war

+After the war, Dresden became part of the Soviet occupation zone in Germany.
 Following his military service the German press photographer and photojournalist Richard Peter returned to Dresden and began to document the ruined city.
 Among his best known works Blick auf Dresden vom Rathausturm (View of Dresden from the Rathaus Tower).
 It has become one of the best known photographs of a ruined post-war Germany following its appearance in 1949 in his book Dresden, eine Kamera klagt an ("Dresden, a photographic accusation", ISBN 3-930195-03-8).